BryteLitty/portfolio-project/README.md

 ## Hello-Microvese
 This my portfolion website project.
-This is a simple project to showcase my projects and also to tell a brief more about myselt.
+This is a simple project to showcase my projects and also tell somethig brief more about myself.
-This is one early stage projects as a Microverse Student.
+This is one early stage projects as a Microverse Student

 ### Built With
 - HTML